 But the buttons a royal wedding pushes at some level were not installed by E! and are not unique to crass American consumerism.
 There's a reason why royalty, going back as long as royalty has existed, frequently goes hand in hand with pageantry.
 (This despite the fact that British royal weddings specifically have certainly not always been the hootenannys you see today.)
 Enjoying a certain amount of ceremony and ritual — big dresses, military uniforms, horses in formation, music in a chapel — is not a sign that the end of civilization is upon us.
 In fact, it has a fairly long history as part of any number of civilizations that did not have cable.

 Don't get me wrong: There is an entirely reasonable debate about how much fixation on which aspects of an event like this makes any sense at all.
-But being utterly confused about how a big fancy event centered around a love story between two young and pretty people gets anyone's attention seems a little silly to me.
-Copyright 2011 National Public Radio.
-To see more, visit http://www.npr.org/.
+But being utterly confused about how a big fancy event centered around a love story between two pretty young people gets anyone's attention?
+Seems a little silly to me.